Skip To Main Content

 How Fast Track Works

-The department allows students to take up to nine hours of graduate coursework and simultaneously fulfill their undergraduate requirements.
-To keep your schedule balanced, please be cognizant of the workload associated with these courses and plan your schedule accordingly.
-Fast Track helps students in fulfilling course requirements for a graduate degree; it is not acceptance into graduate school.
-You will still need to apply for your intended graduate degree.
+We allow you to take up to nine hours of graduate coursework and simultaneously fulfill your undergraduate requirements.
+To keep your schedule balanced, be aware of the workload associated with these courses and plan accordingly.

 Advantages